Our Mission

 Crew Lead

 Christina Pirrotta started country line dancing in September 2022 when she moved to the Bay Area after college.
 Although she had sworn off dancing after a brief stint with ballet as a kid, on a whim she decided to go to a country bar with some new Catholic friends.
-She ended up liking it so much that she spent a ton of time learning line dances off of YouTube and after, decided to lead a dance workshop at a church hall to teach new friends so they could learn the dances before coming out to the bars.
+She ended up liking it so much that she spent a ton of time learning line dances from YouTube and after, decided to lead a dance workshop at a church hall to teach new friends so they could learn the dances before coming out to the bars.

-Due to her love of running Instagram accounts, she created the original @catholic.dance.crew account that now has over 9,000 followers.
+Due to her love of running Instagram accounts, she created the original @catholic.dance.crew account that now has over 10k followers.
 As the Crew Lead, Christina manages all external events, drives communication with current and developing branches, and – of course – runs the Instagram account.

 Christina loves planning events and building community and finds dance to be a uniquely social and active hobby which is a great way to bring people together.
 She loves seeing people gain confidence through learning dance and also creating spaces for people to connect over shared values and interests.